-When the heart is no longer able to distribute adequate blood to the body, it is said to have progressed into a condition known as heart failure or congestive heart failure.
-Heart failure is a persistent and progressive condition that can worsen over time, affecting how well the heart delivers blood to the rest of the body.
+When the heart is no longer able to distribute adequate blood to the body, it is said to have progressed into a condition known as heart failure or congestive heart failure, or CHF.
+Heart failure is a persistent and progressive condition that worsens over time, affecting how well the heart delivers blood to the rest of the body.
+Adult stem cell therapy can be uniquely beneficial for many patients experiencing symptoms of CHF.

 Adult stem cells derived from adipose tissue (fat) are abundant with anti-inflammatory properties and components which stimulate new blood vessel growth.
 By supplying the heart with additional blood and oxygen via these new vessels, the heart muscle can begin a process of repairing itself.
 This is key in treating chronic heart failure symptoms.